iShape-Rust/iOverlay/README.md

   - The first contour is the outer boundary (clockwise), and subsequent contours represent holes (counterclockwise).
 - `Contour`: A sequence of points (`Vec<P: FloatPointCompatible>`) forming a closed contour.

-**Note**: Outer boundary contours have a clockwise order, and holes have a counterclockwise order.
+**Note**: By default, outer boundaries are counterclockwise and holes are clockwise—unless main_direction is set.
 [More information](https://ishape-rust.github.io/iShape-js/overlay/contours/contours.html) about contours.

 &nbsp;